turingschool-examples/bee_technical_challenge/readme.md

 And I click "Find Nearest Electric Station"
 Then I should be on page "/search"
 And I should see a count of Electric Stations within 5 miles of my location.
-And I should see details about the five closest electric fuel station to Turing, including their:
+And I should see details about the five closest electric fuel stations to Turing, including their:

 - Name
 - Address